 scientific and mathematical ideas of relativity and

 Some art historians say these undercurrents helped inspire an

 artistic revolution.
-Abandoning the classical rendering
+Abandoning the classical rendering of

-the Cubists created works with fragmented
+called the Cubists created works with fragmented

 images and multiple view planes.
 This 1912 work, "Guitar on a

 Table," by Pablo Picasso is an example.

-can be described with the tpoics we study in this course.
+can be described with the topics we study in this course.